 St Michael’s Parents and Friends Association is an energetic and visible part of the school community and offers many opportunities for parents to gather and become involved in the life of the school.
 The committee plays a significant role in building the community spirit of the school through its events and functions and providing opportunities for parents and staff to gather together in a spirit of fun and friendship.

-The School Advisory Board
+The School Advisory Council

 Parent Helpers & Volunteers

 At St Michael’s we warmly welcome parents into the classrooms to assist with a variety of activities including reading groups, cooking, maths tasks, art and craft activities and excursions.
 We also encourage parents to share their expertise, skills and experiences as guest speakers.

 Please note all parent helpers and volunteers are required to have a valid working with children check to be presented to office staff prior to entry to school.
 All visitors are required to sign in before entry is permitted.